dkumor/rtcbot/examples/offloading/README.md

    The output for the `Gamepad` object is currently different in Javascript and in Python.
 Make sure you don't mix them up!
 ```

-## Machine Learning a Controller

-This portion of the tutorial focuses on modifying the desktop code from the previous portion to include
-a neural network which is trained exploiting the computational power available on a desktop PC.

-This is an _advanced_ topic, requiring a working knowledge of machine learning basics.
-It is also assumed
-that you are using linux on your desktop, and that you have an nvidia graphics card compatible with [pytorch](https://pytorch.org).
-If you choose to attempt this part on a windows desktop or on a mac, be aware that you might run into some problems that might require some googling skills to solve.

-### Under Construction...